 Can You Alter Your Decree After the Fact?

-What are child custody modifications?
+What is child custody modification?

 Related Reading: Dealing With Parental Alienation